openstack/magnum/doc/source/user/index.rst

 in the cluster and then the software will be configured and started on the nodes to bring up the full cluster.
-An image is based on a particular distro such as Fedora, Ubuntu, etc, and is prebuilt with the software specific to the COE such as Kubernetes, Swarm, Mesos.
+An image is based on a particular distro such as Fedora, Ubuntu, etc, and is prebuilt with the software specific to the COE such as Kubernetes and Swarm.
 The image is tightly coupled with the following in Magnum:

 1. Heat templates to orchestrate the configuration.